If you frequent an online discussion board, then you may already be familiar with the concept of featured topics.

-- Creating a new blog post
+- Editing a blog post in WordPress

-In WordPress, you can set your posts as Sticky if you would like your visitors to see these before all other posts.
-Sticky posts will remain at the top of your blog post page until you uncheck the ‘Sticky’ option on your Post Edit screen.
+In WordPress, you can set some of your posts as Sticky and make these display above all other posts.
+Sticky posts will continue to display above your regular posts until you uncheck the ‘Sticky’ option on your Post Edit screen.

 (Posts – All Posts)

-Making Posts Sticky - Quick Edit Method
+Sticky Posts - Quick Edit Method

 (Click on the ‘Quick Edit’ link)

-The Quick Edit inline editor expands and displays all of your post editing options.
-Find the ‘Make this post sticky’ option …
+The inline editor displays all of your editing options.
+Locate Make this post sticky …

 (Inline editor - Sticky post checkbox)

-Click Update to save your new settings …
+Update your settings …

 (Quick Edit – Update)